-Included in bank loans at 30 June 2017 is a GBP borrowing of £244,100,000 (2016: £117,000,000) which has been designated as a hedge of the net investment in the UK subsidiary.
+Included in bank loans at 30 June 2018 is a GBP borrowing of £244,100,000 (2017: £244,100,000) which has been designated as a hedge of the net investment in the UK subsidiary.
 It is being used to hedge the Group's exposure to changes in exchange rates on the value of its net investment in the UK operations.
-Gains or losses on the retranslation of this borrowing are transferred to equity to offset any gains or losses on translation of the net investment in the UK subsidiary of \$18,165,000 (2016: net gain \$29,477,000) was recognised in equity during the year.
+Gains or losses on the retranslation of this borrowing are transferred Other Comprehensive Income to offset any gains or losses on translation of the net investment in the UK subsidiary.
+A net loss on the bank loan designated as a hedge of the net investment in a subsidiary of \$21,861,000 (2017: net gain \$18,165,000) was recognised in Other Comprehensive Income during the year.

-Included in bank loans at 30 June 2017 is a Euro borrowing of €160,700,000 (2016: €366,640,000) which has been designated as a hedge of the net investment in the French subsidiary.
+Included in bank loans at 30 June 2018 is a Euro borrowing of €160,700,000 (2017: €160,700,000) which has been designated as a hedge of the net investment in the French subsidiary.
 It is being used to hedge the Group's exposure to changes in exchange rates on the value of its net investment in the French operations.
-Gains or losses on the retranslation of this borrowing are transferred to equity to offset any gains or losses on translation of the net investment in the French subsidiary of \$12,279,000 (2016: net loss \$51,797,000) was recognised in equity during the year.
+Gains or losses on the retranslation of this borrowing are transferred to Other Comprehensive Income to offset any gains or losses on translation of the net investment in the French subsidiary.
+A net loss on the bank loan designated as a hedge of the net investment in a subsidiary of \$1,929,000 (2017: net loss \$12,279,000) was recognised in Other Comprehensive Income during the year.